Skip to main content

 Key takeaways

-Vitamin C is celebrated for its anti-viral properties and is essential for a strong immune system, requiring dietary intake or supplementation.
+• Vitamin C is celebrated for its anti-viral properties.
+It is essential for a strong immune system and can be obtained through diet or supplementation.

 With the temperature dropping and the sun hibernating, there’s no denying that winter is finally here—and with the season comes increased stress and strain on your immune system.
 Yep, it’s not just your imagination that you tend to get sick more often during the cold-weather months.
-While colds can strike at any time, they are more common in the fall and winter, according to the Centers for Disease Control and Prevention.
-Flu activity also peaks between the months of December and February.
-On top of that, COVID-19 rates seem to spike in the wintertime.
+While colds can strike at any time, flu activity peaks between the winter months of December and February, according to the Centers for Disease Control and Prevention.
+On top of that, COVID-19 rates seem to spike in the wintertime and during the summer.

 5 winter vitamins you should take